redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07/README.md

 ## 7: Conditions

 WebAssembly includes the high-level flow control statements `if/then/else/end` for conditional branching.
-By default, the `if` statement must complete without leaving any values behind on the stack.
+Unless you explicitly state otherwise, the `if` statement must complete without leaving any values behind on the stack.

 ### Simple Value Test